palantir/gradle-baseline/docs/best-practices/microservices/readme.md

-interfaces and data objects (see [here](#complex-value-types-use-annotation-processor)) see that define the API access to the service; ideally the interfaces are JAX-RS annotated, and we should strongly prefer Immutables/FreeBuilder-generated data objects over hand-written beans.
+interfaces and data objects (see [here](#complex-value-types-use-annotation-processor)) see that define the API access to the service; ideally the interfaces are JAX-RS annotated, and we should strongly prefer Immutables/FreeBuilder-generated data objects over handwritten beans.

 Exported dependencies may include, at most, JAX-RS annotations, jackson-databind and Guava (restricted to use only Guava Optionals and